matgr1/object-path-expression/README.md

 };
 ```

-instead of this:
+Instead of this:

 ``` typescript
 let valueWithAnyType = pathArraysFunction(exampleObject, ["property1", "nestedProperty1"]);
 pathArraysFunction(exampleObject, ["invalidProperty1", "nestedProperty1"]); // ouch! runtime error
 ```

-we can do this:
+We can do this:

 ``` typescript
 import { getObjectPath, PathExpression } from "object-path-expression";